mpanthofer/openliberty-poc/README.md

 This prototype has bene configured so that it can be run via an installed openliberty server or as a set of docker containers.

-For more instructions please see the [wiki](https://github.com/NVISIA/openliberty-poc/wiki).
+For instructions on how to build and run the application, please see the [wiki](https://github.com/NVISIA/openliberty-poc/wiki).